Multi-partite entanglement monotones: PSEM s from polynomial invariants

-In this section, we will construct a set of {\tt PSEM}s for multi-partite states from local unitary invariant polynomials of the wave-function and its complex conjugate.
+In this section, we will construct a set of {PSEM}s for multi-partite states from local unitary invariant polynomials of the wave-function and its complex conjugate.
 In particular, we will construct the local unitary invariants that are convex in partially traced density matrix $\rho_{\bar{A}}$ for each party $A$.
-They will lead us to {\tt PSEM}s thanks to theorem \ref{concave}.
+They will lead us to {PSEM}s thanks to theorem \ref{concave}.
+Local unitary invariant functions of a multi-partite quantum states have been explored widely.
+See \cite{vrana2011alge, Szalay_2012, Vrana_2012, Vrana_2011, hero2011measure, HERO20096508, Rains2000PolynomialInvariantsQuantumCodes, BrylinskiBrylinski2002InvariantPolyQuditsChapter, GrasslRoettelerBeth1998ComputingLocalInvariants} for their enumeration and construction.